gaearon/overreacted.io/public/npm-audit-broken-by-design/index.md

 spoiler: "Found 99 vulnerabilities (84 moderately irrelevant, 15 highly irrelevant)"
 ---

 Security is important.
 Nobody wants to be the person advocating for less security.
 So nobody wants to say it.
-But somebody has to say it
+But somebody has to say it.

 So I guess I’ll say it.